JesseSebastianGG/Behavioural_Cloning/Writeup.md

 [this paper by NVIDIA]: https://arxiv.org/pdf/1604.07316.pdf

 The model includes RELU layers to introduce nonlinearity, and the data is normalized and cropped in the model using a Keras layers (code lines 103, 106 resp.).
+The following image illustrates cropping, and also includes conversion to YUV scale.

+![alt text][image4]

 #### 2. Attempts to reduce overfitting in the model